 Hypothyroidism is a condition in which the thyroid gland does not function optimally.
 Due to this, thyroxine hormone, which regulates body metabolic rate is also not secreted in the required amount.
 Hence, increased mucus in the upper airway and decreased lung function may cause snoring in people suffering from hypothyroidism.
 According to a sleep study conducted on twenty people who had hypothyroidism, it was found that all of them experienced snoring (4).

 A chronically congested nose because of allergies or infections may make you prone to snoring.
 Allergies can cause inflammation in the airway, including the nasal passages, and make the airway narrow.
 A stuffy nose may also reduce the flow of air through the passage and contribute to snoring.
 Research suggests a strong link between habitual snoring (without sleep apnea) and nighttime nasal congestion (5).

 Research has found an association between obesity or excessive weight gain and sleep-related breathing disorders, including snoring.
-Obesity may lead to an enlargement of the tongue, neck, and throat tissues, and the entirety of the upper airway soft tissue.
+Obesity may lead to accumulation of tissues around the tongue, neck, and throat tissues, and the entirety of the upper airway soft tissue.
+In addition, the muscles are not toned.
 This is a potential cause for airflow obstruction and maybe a possible reason behind snoring (6).

 - Alcohol Or Sedatives

 Consuming a lot of alcohol before bedtime may make you snore.
 That’s because alcohol may relax the muscles that provide support to the tissues holding up the airway.
 Studies have found that alcohol makes snoring more severe in those who already snore (7).
 Sedatives may play a similar role and make you snore, especially if you have undiagnosed sleep apnea.
 Studies suggest a link between snoring under the influence of sedatives and the occurrence of obstructive sleep apnea (8).